2020 Brown Venture Prize Finalists, Judges, and Event Press!

 Melanie Whelan ’99

-Melanie has spent her career building consumer brands in industries ripe for disruption, with a focus on companies that thrive on unique consumer experiences and shared community.
-Most recently, Melanie was CEO of SoulCycle.
+In early 2020, Melanie joined Summit Partners as a Managing Director on the Growth Products & Services team.
+Summit Partners is a leading growth equity firm currently managing over $19 billion in the capital.
+Melanie focuses primarily on partnering with entrepreneurs leading high-growth consumer and technology-enabled services.
+Prior to Summit, Melanie was CEO of SoulCycle.
+She joined SoulCycle in 2012 as COO and spent three years building and leading operations before her promotion to CEO in 2015.
 Under her direction, SoulCycle grew from eight NYC-based studios to nearly 100 studios in 18 markets across three countries.
-Prior to joining SoulCycle, Melanie led Business Development for Equinox where she was part of a team that executed a multi-brand strategy with the U.S. launch of Pure Yoga, the creation of Blink Fitness, and the acquisition of SoulCycle.
-Earlier in her career, she was a member of the founding team of Richard Branson’s U.S. air carrier Virgin America.
+Previously, Melanie led Business Development for Equinox where she was part of a team that executed a multi-brand strategy with the U.S. launch of Pure Yoga, the creation of Blink Fitness, and the acquisition of SoulCycle.
+Earlier in her career, she was a member of the founding team of Richard Branson’s U.S. air carrier Virgin America and worked in corporate development at Starwood Hotels and Resorts.